haxe-utest/utest/README.md

 Assert.notEquals(10, age);
 ```

-`expected`: The expected value to check against
+`expected` The expected value to check against

-`value`: The value to test
+`value` The value to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `equals(expected : Dynamic, value : Dynamic, ?msg : String , ?pos : PosInfos)`